bachard/2015-DL-practicalcourse/README.md

 6. k-Means
 ----------

 P30: To implement k-Means I followed the paper by Adam Coates.
+I also implemented a function to be able to correctly rescale the images from CIFAR-10 to any size in the RGB format.

 P31: For this task I rescale the images from 32x32 to 12x12, and choose 500 centres.
 Visualisation of the receptive fields is not very conclusive regarding the colors, as I think I have a problem rendering the RGB components.